-The balances reported in the table above are on a GAAP basis.
+The balances reported in the table above are on a IFRS basis.
 The balances are discounted at the BMA prescribed risk free rates as noted above in Item 4.b.
 Technical provisions to determine their valuation on an EBS basis.
-Reinsurance recoverables for ESIL were materially the same as for the Group.